SbrTa/springboot-sharding-jdbc-demo/README.md

-> I encountered the problem of sub-database and sub-table in a project, and found sharding-jdbc, so I started an incremental
+> I was working on sub-database and sub-table for learning purpose, and found sharding-jdbc, so I started an incremental
 > sharding application of springboot+sharding-jdbc+mybatis.
 >
-> In fact, I wrote an increase-jdbc component myself.
-When I read the source code of sharding-jdbc, I found that the ideas and principles are similar,
-> and sharding is better than mine in all aspects.
-After all, I was driven out in one day.
->
->
-> The demo does not write logs, nor does it have any abnormal judgment, just to illustrate the problem

 ## 1. Background
 I won't go into the background of the project, but let's take an example: the service is available in Bangladesh and USA, you have option to make payment in BDT or USD.
 The current sharding strategy is as follows: region Bangladesh and USA has separate database, and each stores